MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_audioengine_config.md

 ### -field HostPin

+TBD - An existing (or new TBD?)
+ACXPIN object that serves as the host (TBD) for the audio engine.
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -field OffloadPin

+An existing ACXPIN object that represents the offload pin.

 ### -field LoopbackPin

+An existing ACXPIN object that represents the loop back pin.

 ### -field VolumeElement

+An existing ACXVOLUME object that is used for volume operations by the audio engine.

 ### -field MuteElement

+An existing ACXMUTE object that is used for mute operations by the audio engine.

 ### -field PeakMeterElement

+An existing ACXMUTE object that is used for mute operations by the audio engine.

 ### -field Callbacks